 In a community of care the way I mean it, when someone isn’t feeling cared for, the question becomes, can this group give this person what they need?

 That question deserves to be explored by the group.
-It is a breach of sovereignty to respond with: ‘That’s your issue.
-You need to grow.’
+It is a breach of sovereignty to respond with: ‘That’s your issue if you don't feel cared for.
+You need to heal and grow.’

 Whether that’s true or not is beside the point.
 It’s a simple matter of looking squarely at whether everyone’s needs can be met or not.
 If not, it’s not failure to decide that living in community isn’t a good idea.